Nextdoor/ndserviceregistry/README.rst

     (It should be noted, a *get()* will actually return the cached results even if Zookeeper is down.
-This allows the service to fail temporarily in the background but your app is still able to get the 'last known' results.)
+This allows the service to fail temporarily in the background but your app is still able to get the *last known* results.)

 nd_service_registry.exceptions.ReadOnly
-    If *readonly=True*, any operation that would result in a 'write' will throw this exception.
+    If *readonly=True*, any operation that would result in a *write* will throw this exception.
 Most notably, a *set()* operation will fail with this exception if *readonly=True*.